backend-development/backend-development-textbook/source/rails_view_and_controller.md

 displayed the user in various ways.

 In Ruby on Rails **Embedded Ruby** (ERB) is normally used as the templating languages to define the views.
-If you have used templates in other languages or have used PHP embedded in HTML than you will recognize the similarities.
+This will be familiar to you if you have used templates in other languages or have used PHP embedded in HTML.

 Both Web Designers and Web Developers might want to edit the files concerning the view.
 (This is one of the points where